OpenHumans/oh-data-source-template/README.md

 ## Local development instructions

-Django, and thus this project are built on top of `python2.7`, if you are using `python3` as your default system, you will most definitely need a `virtualenv` to work with this code.
+This project was created to work with `python2.7`.
+In general we recommend using a `virtualenv`, and if you are using `python3` as your default system, you will definitely need a `virtualenv` to work with this code.

 ### Local requirements.